-St Peter's also benefits from an independent speech and language professional who attends the school to undertake assessments.
+St Peter's also benefits from an independent speech and language professional, hired through The Horsham Schools' Partnership, who attends the school to undertake assessments.
 These are carried out with reception children and then throughout the children's journey through the school.
 Other outside agencies, from the local authority, are also able to visit the school and provide specialist advice on how best to provide for specific individuals.
 Children requiring assessments for other specific needs are referred to via the Child Development Centre or CAMHS.
 The clinic will provide a diagnosis that may help support an application for an Education Health Care Plan.